frankxuzy/JS-TheTrickyStuff/Prototypes.md

 var elie = new Person("Elie");
 var colt = new Person("Colt");
-// since we used the new keyword, we have established
+// since we used the new keyword, a property has been added to each of these objects called dunder proto.
-// a link between the object and the prototype property
+// we have established a link between the object and the prototype property
 // we can access that using __proto__
 ```
 ```